DBT 101: Dialectical Behavior Therapy Basics – What is It? How Does It Work?

 4. Interpersonal effectiveness skills – navigating our relationship with ourselves and others to bring about balance.
 These allow us to find a balance between our priorities versus our life’s demands.
 They enable you to ask for the things you want while also saying no to things you don’t want.
 DBT teaches you how to advocate for your likes and dislikes in a way that creates respect for yourself and others.

-What Do You Do with Those Skills?
+What Do You Do with The Core DBT Skills?

 Once you have learned the necessary skills of DBT, that’s when the therapist teaches you how to put them into practical use.
 The DBT skills are divided into two categories: